sph-mn/sph-sc-lib/readme.md

 ```

 # memreg
-track memory allocations on the stack and free all allocations up to point easily
+track memory allocations locally on the stack and free all allocations up to point easily

 ```c
 #include "sph/memreg.c"